willclarktech/blog/_posts/2020-06-12-elliptic-curves-diffie-hellman.md

 ## The ECDH protocol

-It turns out multiplying a point on an elliptic curve by a number is a good one-way function!
-I.e. if you have a point and a number, then multiplying the point by the number is easy.
-But if you only have the point and the result it is difficult to find the original number that point was multiplied by.
+ECDH adjusts the standard Diffie-Hellman protocol to use point multiplication on an elliptic curve as its one-way function.
+I.e. if you have a point and a number, then we assume it is easy to multiply the point by the number.
+But if you only have the point and the result then we assume it is difficult to find the original number that point was multiplied by.
 And multiplication by two different numbers is commutative because you’re just adding a point to itself a bunch of times: what matters is the total, not how the additions break down.
+(Apparently these assumptions don’t hold anymore thanks to quantum computing, but ignore that for the purposes of this post.)

 So here’s the Diffie-Hellman key exchange protocol using elliptic curve point multiplication instead of modular exponentiation:

-1. Alice randomly generates a private key $$a$$, and picks an appropriate elliptic curve $$E$$ and a point $$G$$ which is a generator of that curve.
+1. The protocol assumes Alice and Bob have agreed on an appropriate elliptic curve $$E$$ and a point $$G$$ which is a generator of that curve
+1. Alice randomly generates a private key $$a$$.
 1. Alice calculates a new point, $$A$$ on $$E$$ by multiplying $$G$$ by $$a$$.
 1. Alice sends $$E$$, $$G$$, and the calculated point $$A$$ to Bob.
 1. Bob randomly generates a private key $$b$$.